migueltorrescosta/migueltorrescosta.github.io/pages/2_Work Experience.md

   </tr>
 </table>

-I joined Farfetch with the goal of using existing Machine Learning algorithms to solve certain processes within the company.
+I joined Farfetch with the goal of using existing Machine Learning algorithms to improve/create new processes within the company.

 In the first 2 weeks I learnt how to use SQL and Python´s Pandas library for Machine Learning ( using material provided by coworkers) .
 I also self-taught the theory behind some Machine Learning algorithms.
 I used Microsoft Azure Machine Learning Studio to quickly test the efficiency of different algorithms on the specific datasets I had, and spent a couple days implementing the same in R.